A long-standing and profound problem in

 fibers.
 Here we seek to apply this same technology to commission the

-the Rapid IMAger-Spectrometer (RIMAS), a first-light facility
+the Rapid IMAger-Spectrometer (RIMAS), a new near-infrared imager-spectrometer

 become one of the premier instruments for deep near-infrared